keli97/keli97.github.io/_pages/about.md

 Update news
 ------
+* May 2021: [NFC Textiles](https://keli97.github.io/publication/2021-01-20-Locating-Everyday-Objects-using-NFC-Textiles) wins Best Paper Award at IPSN 2021!
 * Jan.
-2021: Check out our Near-field Communication (NFC) based localization system that allows ordinary surfaces to locate surrounding objects at high accuracy in the near-field, at [IPSN 2021](https://ipsn.acm.org/2021).
+2021: Check out [Near-field Communication (NFC) Textiles](https://keli97.github.io/publication/2021-01-20-Locating-Everyday-Objects-using-NFC-Textiles) that allows ordinary surfaces to locate surrounding objects at high accuracy in the near-field, at IPSN 2021.
 * Aug.
 2020: I start to work with Prof. Cheng Zhang as a new Ph.D. student at his [Smart Computer Interfaces for Future Interactions (SciFi) lab](https://www.scifilab.org/) of Cornell.
 Because of many reasons, I have deferred my Ph.D. admission to the Spring 2021 semester.
 * Jul.
 2020: I receive a Bachelor's degree in Information Engineering from SJTU, honored with Outstanding Graduates in Shanghai (Top 5%).
 * Sept.
 2019: I am honored to join the IIOT Research Center and work on the backscatter project for my undergraduate thesis, advised by Prof. Xiaohua Tian.